Robust Sensitivity Analysis for Stochastic Systems: Numerical Examples

-As seen from Figure \ref{mms figure} and Table \ref{mms table}, the mean waiting time for the 100-th customer decreases from $5.02$ to $0.08$, as the number of servers increases from 20 to 60.
-This is because the effect of critical loading reduces as more servers are available, given that the system starts from emptiness.
-The magnitude of the nonparametric derivative also decreases correspondingly, from $47.8$ when $s=20$ to $1.8$ when $s=60$.
-However, the relative effect of model misspecification actually increases, from $9.51$ to $22.70$.
-This means that the larger the system capacity, the more influential it is to the mean waiting time when the exponential service time assumption is violated.
+Table \ref{mms table} shows that the tail probability of the waiting time for the 100-th customer decreases from $0.52$ to $0.08$ as the number of servers increases from 1 to 5.
+The first order coefficient in Theorem \ref{thm:fixed time} also decreases in general from $1.69$ when $s=1$ to $0.96$ when $s=5$.
+The relative effect of model misspecification, on the other hand, increases from $3.25$ to $11.46$ as $s$ increases from 1 to 5.

+Figure \ref{mms figure} further depicts the first order approximations for the worst-case deviations $E_0[h(\mathbf{X}_T)]\pm\sqrt{2Var_0(g(X))\eta}$ for different levels of $\eta$ that represents the KL divergence.
+The solid line in the figure plots the baseline tail probability computed from using 1,000,000 samples for each $s=1,\ldots,5$.
+The dashed lines then show the approximate worst-case upper and lower bounds as $\eta$ increases.
+To get a sense on the magnitude of $\eta$, $\eta=0.005$ is equivalent to around $10\%$ discrepancy in service rate if the model is \emph{known} to lie in the family of exponential distribution; this can be seen by expressing the KL divergence in terms of service rate to see that roughly $KL\ divergence\approx(\%\ discrepancy\ in\ service\ rate)^2/2$ for small discrepancy.
+In fact, a service rate of $1.1$ corresponds to $\eta=0.0044$.